Underwriting Compliance Guide: 3. Identification vs. promotion

 - The best crabs on the eastern shore of Maryland.

-- QRS Tires has the widest selection of valve stems in Podunk.
+- QRS Tires has recognized name brand name tires, including Goodyear, the industry leader, as well as the widest selection of valve stems in Podunk.

 - Their service technicians are the most experienced and best in the business.